algoprog/SLock/README.md

 What we get from this formula is a measure of distance between the two sets in pixels.
 If this distance is above a predefined threshold then the gesture in accepted as correct.

+# Known issues

+The app has a strange bug possibly related to the lock mechanism that disables the home button.
+After a few minutes of leaving the device locked (~10min) the app crashes.
+Anyone who fixes this bug will become a collaborator.
+Also the app will be uploaded to Google Play as soon as this bug is fixed.